Another atmospheric river creeps into storm-ravaged California, fueling more evacuation alerts and flooding concerns | KRDO

 Another atmospheric river creeps into storm-ravaged California, fueling more evacuation alerts and flooding concerns

-Another atmospheric river is creeping into storm-ravaged California, pummeling communities with even more rain and prompting fresh evacuation alerts as residents are still working to recover from the storm that inundated neighborhoods just last week.
+(CNN) -- Another atmospheric river is creeping into storm-ravaged California, pummeling communities with more rain, prompting fresh evacuation alerts and putting rescue teams on notice as residents work to recover from last week's flooding storm.

-More than 30 million people across the state were under flood alerts as the West’s 11th atmospheric river of the season pushed into northern California and aimed towards central and southern California Tuesday, battering ground already saturated with water from the last round of rain and swollen rivers that have overflowed their banks.
+More than 30 million people across the state were under flood alerts as the West's 11th atmospheric river of the season pushed into Northern California and aimed Tuesday toward central and Southern California, battering ground saturated by the last round of rain and overflowing rivers.

-The storm comes on the heels of another deadly atmospheric river — a long, narrow band of moisture that can carry saturated air thousands of miles like a fire hose.
-This round can bring up to 8 inches of rain in some areas, with rainfall coming down as fast as 1 inch per hour.
+The storm comes on the heels of another deadly atmospheric river -- a long, narrow band of moisture that can carry saturated air thousands of miles like a fire hose.
+This round could bring up to 8 inches of rain -- falling as fast as 1 inch per hour -- in some places, with melting snowpack due to worsen flooding.

+And after this system, another atmospheric river is forecast next week, the National Weather Service said.
+From severe flooding to long droughts, water-related disasters have gotten more intense in the last two decades as global temperatures climbed to record levels, new research shows.

-There are scattered evacuation alerts across multiple counties, including in Monterey County where residents along the Salinas River were ordered to flee.
-Los Angeles and Santa Barbara counties both issued evacuation warnings Monday night ahead of the atmospheric river’s arrival in the south, with Santa Barbara officials saying the warnings will become orders in the morning.
+Now, evacuation alerts are in place across California, including in Monterey County, where residents along the Salinas River were ordered to flee.
+Los Angeles and Santa Barbara counties issued evacuation warnings Monday night ahead of the atmospheric river's arrival in the south, with Santa Barbara officials saying the warnings will become orders in the morning.

 "The forthcoming rainstorms cause concerns of localized flooding impacts to already damaged infrastructure and increased potential for debris flows and mudslides," the Los Angeles County Office of Emergency Management said in an email to CNN.

-Already, over 600 Californians have taken refuge in 32 shelters across 13 counties and California National Guard troops are out helping with swift water rescues from deluged streets.
-Numerous roads statewide are closed and a river levee has been breached.
+Facing the latest storms' one-two punch, over 600 Californians have taken refuge in 32 shelters across 13 counties, and California National Guard troops have been helping with swift-water rescues.
+Roads across the state are closed, and a key river levee has been breached.

 "We weren't expecting it to be as bad as we're seeing it," Monterey Mayor Tyller Williamson told CNN Monday.

-Forty of the state’s 58 counties are now under a state of emergency declaration ordered by California Gov. Gavin Newsom and crews positioned across the state are bracing for more overflowing rivers, floods, mudslides and impassable roads.
+Forty of the state's 58 counties are under a state of emergency declaration ordered by California Gov. Gavin Newsom, and crews positioned across the state are bracing for more overflowing rivers, floods, mudslides and impassable roads.

-Santa Barbara Mayor Randy Rowse says the storm is now predicted to be much more significant than originally thought.
+The storm is predicted to be much more significant than originally thought, Santa Barbara Mayor Randy Rowse said.

 "We will wait to see how the intensity plays out before authorizing any evacuations," Rowse said in an email.
 "We feel prepared, but will maintain a high level of vigilance."

-The “high-impact” atmospheric river was expected to hit southern California Tuesday afternoon before beginning to taper off during Wednesday, according to the National Weather Service, which warns another round of major and life-threatening flooding is likely along much of the California coast, central Valley and Sierra foothills.
+The "high-impact" atmospheric river was expected to hit Southern California on Tuesday afternoon before beginning to taper off Wednesday, according to the National Weather Service, which warns another round of major and life-threatening flooding is likely along much of the California coast, central Valley and Sierra foothills.

-Parts of Monterey County — including Salinas — could get cut off by flooding on the Salinas River, officials said.
-Those at risk “can and should seek shelter” with family or friends or at one of the county’s evacuation shelters, county officials said.
+Parts of Monterey County, including Salinas, could get cut off by flooding on the Salinas River, officials said.
+Those at risk "can and should seek shelter" with family or friends or at one of the county's evacuation shelters, county leaders said.

 The Salinas River "is looking at breaching one of the major highways that folks use to get to the peninsula and so we're just concerned in regards to the highway 68," Williamson said.